 AAC includes all forms of communication (other than oral speech) that are used to express thoughts, needs, wants and ideas.
 People with severe speech or language problems rely on AAC to supplement existing speech or replace speech that is not functional.
 Special augmentative aids, such as picture and symbol communication boards and electronic devices, are available to help people express themselves.
 This may increase social interaction, school performance, and feelings of self-worth.
 AAC users should not stop using speech if they are able to do so.
 The AAC aids and devices are used to enhance their communication (ASHA, 2014).

-AAC is appropriate for children with severe speech delays, other common diagnoses include autism, cerebral palsy, down syndrome, apraxia, TBI, and other genetic disorders.
+AAC is appropriate for adults and children with severe speech delays, other common diagnoses include autism, cerebral palsy, down syndrome, apraxia, TBI, Aphasia, ALS, Huntington's Disease and other genetic disorders.
 Our therapists are skilled at formal testing to identify your child's difficulties and strengths through a communication evaluation to determine if AAC may help your child communicate more effectively.
 Benefits of AAC include improved speech production, improved language skills, improved social interactions, decreased frustration, increased literacy skills, increased self-esteem.

 Let us at Because You Can teach you a new way to communicate, Because You Can.